 Skip advert

 Advertisement - Article continues below

 Open the bonnet and locate the car’s dipstick – this is usually a long, thin piece of metal with a yellow or orange handle.
-It should be easily accessible and close to the engine.
+It should be easily accessible and close to the top of the engine.

-Gently pull out the dipstick, while taking car not to flick oil over the engine or yourself.
-Wipe it with the kitchen roll or cloth, then replace it – this is to give you a clean level reading.
+Gently pull out the dipstick, while taking care not to flick oil over the engine or yourself – it could still be hot.
+Wipe it clean with the kitchen roll or cloth, then replace it – this is to give you a clean level reading.
 Pull it out one more time.

 The dipstick will have minimum and maximum marks on the end.
 A healthy engine should have oil on the dipstick at a point between the two – preferably towards maximum.

 Check the colour of the oil.
-It should be golden in a petrol car – if it’s dark or black, it’s getting old so consider getting an oil change.
+It should be a golden, caramel colour in a petrol or diesel car – if it’s dark or black, it’s getting old so consider getting an oil change.

 Once you’ve checked the oil, reinsert the dipstick and ensure it’s firmly inserted back in the engine.

+If you’ve checked your car’s oil level and it appears to be low, you can top it up yourself.
 It’s crucial you use the correct oil for your engine.
 Your local dealer or car spares shop will be able to supply you with the best oil for your car.
+Your car’s handbook may also state the correct oil to use.

 Topping up is simple.
-Ensuring the engine is cool, unscrew the oil cap which will be located on top of your engine.
+Ensuring the engine is cool, unscrew the oil cap which will be located on top of your engine and usually labelled ‘oil’ or marked with an oil can symbol.
 If you’re unsure, speak to your local dealer or check your car’s handbook.

+Skip advert